Antin Varivoda

-Antin Varivoda (Анті́н Вариво́да) (January 10, 1869 - March 12, 1936) was a Ukrainian Commander of the Legion of Ukrainian Sich Riflemen, and Colonel of the Ukrainian Galician Army.
+Antin Varivoda (Анті́н Вариво́да) (10 January 1869 - 12 March 1936) was a Ukrainian Commander of the Legion of Ukrainian Sich Riflemen, and Colonel of the Ukrainian Galician Army.

 Biography

-Varivoda was born in the city of Seret in Bukovina.
+Varivoda was born in the city of Siret in Bukovina.

 He graduated from the Austrian officers' school.
 From the beginning of the First World War he led a sotnia in the Austrian army.

 From 16 March to 30 September 1916 in the rank of colonel (oberstleutnant) in the Austro-Hungarian army, the commandant of the Legion of Ukrainian Sich Riflemen.

-During the Polish-Ukrainian War (1918-1919) he was Colonel of the UGA.
+During the Polish-Ukrainian War (1918-1919) he was Colonel in the Ukrainian Galician Army.
 Appointed a member of the liquidation commission, he dealt with the return of Ukrainian soldiers from Austria and Italy to their homeland.
-In 1920 he commanded a brigade of interned UGA soldiers in Liberec (Czechoslovakia) and Jablonne (Germany).
+In 1920 he commanded a brigade of interned Ukrainian Galician Army soldiers in Liberec (Czechoslovakia) and Jablonne (Germany).

-He lived in Vienna, where he died on March 12, 1936.
+He lived in Vienna, where he died on 12 March 1936.